milesdwilliams15/milesdwilliams15.github.io/research.md

 **Peer Reviewed Publications (Ordered by Publication Date)**

+[8] "Aid for Nonaggression."
+(2025) Forthcoming in *Conflict Management and Peace Science*.

+[7] ["An Undergraduate Degree in 'Data for Political Research': High in Demand and Student Value but Low in Supply."](https://www.cambridge.org/core/journals/ps-political-science-and-politics/article/an-undergraduate-degree-in-data-for-political-research-high-in-demand-and-student-value-but-low-in-supply/357A4BC60EBF2641C5F4610C81E470FB) (2025) With Paul Djupe in *PS: Political Science and Politics*.

-[6] ["Connect First, then Suppress: Chinese vs. Western Communication Development Projects and Internet Freedom"](https://link.springer.com/article/10.1007/s12116-025-09471-5) (2025) With Yujeong Yang, Lucie Lu, and Xinle Jia in *Studies in Comparative International Development*.
+[6] ["Connect First, then Suppress: Chinese vs. Western Communication Development Projects and Internet Freedom."](https://link.springer.com/article/10.1007/s12116-025-09471-5) (2025) With Yujeong Yang, Lucie Lu, and Xinle Jia in *Studies in Comparative International Development*.

-[5] ["Attention Versus Handshakes: Pathways of Influence in China's Foreign Aid and Loans"](https://onlinelibrary.wiley.com/doi/full/10.1002/jid.3980) (2024) With Lucie Lu in *Journal of International Development*.
+[5] ["Attention Versus Handshakes: Pathways of Influence in China's Foreign Aid and Loans."](https://onlinelibrary.wiley.com/doi/full/10.1002/jid.3980) (2024) With Lucie Lu in *Journal of International Development*.

 [4] ["Elusive Collaboration?
 The Determinants of Lead Donorship in International Development."](https://link.springer.com/article/10.1007/s11558-024-09555-2) (2024) in *The Review of International Organizations*.